 Bake until scones are puffed and golden brown, 12 to 14 minutes.
 Remove pan from oven and let scones sit on baking sheet for a couple minutes before removing to a wire rack.

-While scones are still slightly warm, prepare the glaze.
+While scones are still just the slightest bit warm, prepare the glaze.
 In a small bowl, whisk together all glaze ingredients until smooth.
-If the glaze is a bit stiff, add another teaspoon of vanilla extract or half and half.
+If the glaze is a bit stiff, add a little more half and half.
 Drizzle the vanilla bean glaze over the scones using a spoon.
-Allow icing to set completely, then serve.
+Allow icing to set, then serve.

 Nutrition information is automatically calculated by Spoonacular.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.